Adsyarif/website-demo-QIK/README.md

-Hi, this is my first md file
+Hi, this is my first md file.
+Update is changes the repo name